Behavioral Medicine (Health Psychology)

 Psychotherapy and Body-Centered Psychotherapy

 We help you identify thought and emotional patterns that may be contributing to physical or emotional discomfort in your body.
 Cognitive psychotherapy looks at the impact of thinking patterns on emotional and physical functioning.
-Body-centered psychotherapy helps you understand your body’s own reactions to various situations; awareness leads to more choices for self-care.
+Body-centered psychotherapy helps you understand your body’s own reactions to various situations.
+Awareness leads to more choices for self-care, better ability to lower nervous system activation, release of body-tension or holding patterns, and ultimately more ways to manage stress and build upon resilience.

 Nutritional Awareness

 Good nutrition is essential for optimal health.
-You may benefit from some education about dietary changes that may optimize your health situation.
-We may recommend certain dietary changes or refer you to additional reading materials for information.
-If you require more help with dietary issues, we may refer you to a nutritionist.
+You may benefit from some education about dietary changes to optimize your health situation.
+We may recommend certain dietary changes based on your symptoms and level of health.